ESA-APEx/apex_documentation/instantiation/app_jupyterlab.md

 Leverage integrated Git support, allowing team members to work on the same project by tracking changes and merging updates, helping to keep the code organized while avoiding conflicting code changes.

-## Showcase Scenarios
+## JupyterLab showcase scenarios

-The JupyterLab Interactive Development Environment supports a variety of use cases, making it an essential tool for developers, researchers, and data scientists within the EO community.
+The APEx JupyterLab IDE supports a variety of use cases, making it an essential tool for developers, researchers, and data scientists within the EO community.
 Some typical scenarios include:

 * **Algorithm Development and Testing**\